 American Beacon Advisors, Inc. ("American Beacon") pays fees to us in exchange for product distribution and record-keeping services.
 Funds affiliated with TPG hold a majority interest in American Beacon but entered into a definitive agreement in November 2014 to sell such interest in a transaction that is expected to close in the second quarter of 2015, subject to satisfactory completion of customary closing conditions.
-During the year ended December 31, 2014, we earned \$0.8 million in fees from American Beacon.
+During the year ended December 31, 2014, we recognized revenue for services we provided to American Beacon of \$0.8 million.
 Certain entities affiliated with SunGard Data Systems Inc. ("SunGard") provide data center recovery services to us.
 Funds affiliated with TPG hold a minority interest in SunGard.
-During the year ended December 31, 2014, we paid \$4.0 million to SunGard.
+During the year ended December 31, 2014, we incurred expenses for services provided by SunGard of \$4.0 million.